 How Does Running Slower Make You Faster?

 If you think you will become a better runner by running hard every time you step out to train, think again.
-Going slow or easy actually helps build endurance and strength, and prepares your body for the challenges ahead.
+Running slow or easy actually helps build endurance and strength, and prepares your body to run faster.

 The slow, steady or endurance run is a crucial part of the training process for distance runners.
 Physiologically, slow runs increase bone density, improve fat burning and endurance, strengthen the heart, while stimulating the formation of new blood vessels.
 Biomechanically, a slow run improves the running economy (RE).
 By doing endurance runs, you also reduce the risk of injuries.
 If you want to keep growing as a runner, you would need to include slow running in your workout.

 A simple way to determine if your pace is slow enough is the talk test.
 If you can have a conversation with your running partner without feeling out of breath, you are running at a sufficiently slow pace or what is also called the “conversational pace”.

 Also read: Can Strength Training Make You Run Faster?

 Benefits of a slow run

 The heart muscle is responsible for pumping oxygen-rich blood to the muscles for use in the production of energy at a cellular level.
 Regular exercise at a low heart rate (HR) improves the stroke volume or the amount of blood the heart can pump with each beat.
 This means that more oxygen is available to your muscles with each heartbeat.

 When your body adapts to aerobic, slow runs, it gets trained to store glycogen and burn fat, utilizing the latter as a source of energy instead of carbs.
 To burn fat, more oxygen is needed.
 Your body is able to constantly replenish oxygen levels to produce energy without crossing the aerobic threshold.